-Just keep in mind that if you want a custom band with an engraving you’ll probably need even more time because sometimes they can take up to one month to do, depending on the intricacy of the engraving.
+Just keep in mind that if you want a hand-engraved wedding band you’ll probably need even more time because sometimes they can take up to one month to do, depending on the intricacy of the engraving.
 The price of engravings are usually based on the number of characters you want, the font used and whether it’s a hand engraved wedding band or done by machine.

 Matching With Your Spouse

 Another thing that’s not uncommon: matching your wedding band with your spouse’s.
 One celebrity who recently followed that trend is actress Gwyneth Paltrow.
 She got married very recently to “Glee” co-creator Brad Falchuk and posted a sweet picture of her hands intertwined with Falchuk’s on Instagram, and the picture shows off their matching gold wedding bands.

 Keep in mind though that it’s totally fine if you don’t get matching wedding bands.
 The truth of the matter is that non-matching wedding bands allow you and your spouse to express your individuality and own personal styles.
 Both of you get to choose wedding bands that you love and that really speak to who you are, rather than settling for one that doesn’t fit your personality.
 Also, let’s face it, just because it looks good on you doesn’t mean it will look good on your spouse.